 Q: What can I take to reduce inflammation in my gut?

-You can take a combination of L-glutamine, curcumin, probiotics, omega-3 fatty acids, and IgniLongevity to help naturally reduce gut inflammation.
+You can take a combination of L-glutamine, curcumin, probiotics, omega-3 fatty acids, and IgniLongevity to help naturally support a healthy response to gut inflammation.**

 Q: What is the best supplement to heal your gut?

 For gut healing, L-glutamine is one of the most researched supplements.
-However, whole-body solutions like Ignilongevity can support healing at a systemic level.
+However, whole-body solutions like Ignilongevity may support overall gut health at a systemic level.**

 Q: What triggers inflammation in the gut?